 The actions aim to enhance existing applications or develop new applications and products relying on Copernicus data and services including those based on in situ/ground-based information and, where relevant, other space capacities like data collection, satcom, navigation, in particular EGNSS technologies.

 - Designing space-based downstream applications with international partners (Research and Innovation Action) 6mEUR

-The action aim to achieve a critical mass of space based-application success stories, demonstrating the advantages and differentiators of EU space-based solutions and services and making it an attractive option for public authorities, private industries and private investors in and outside of Europe.
+The actions aim to enhance a critical mass of space based-application success stories, demonstrating the advantages and differentiators of EU space-based solutions and services and making it an attractive option for public authorities, private industries and private investors in and outside of Europe.

 - EU GOVSATCOM for a safer and more secure EU (Innovation Action) 10mEUR

 The topic aims at identifying and address technological challenges related to the provision of GOVSATCOM services and increasing awareness on the benefits brought by the use of secure services provided by GOVSATCOM and will engage the users, public authorities and policy makers to the maximum extent.
 The actions should improve one or more operational terminals to demonstrate the access of the respective users to an early EU GOVSATCOM service, showcasing the benefits and fostering users’ uptake.

 On top of the €80 million that are part of the EUSPA calls for 2021 and 2022, the 2023-2024 Work Programme further foresees additional opportunity in terms of prize.